rossbd/TGE/readme.md

     1. Current block number has to be higher then endBlock.
     2. Campaign did't reach minCap.
     3. Step has to be set to **Step.Refunding** using **prepareRefund()** function.
 Function will expect exact amount of money which both presael and public ICO received during the campaign.
+* During ICO tokens are in the locked stage.
+In order to be able to transfer tokens, admin has to call function **unlock()** of token contract.